OPT4SMART/crazychoir/README.md

 >🚨 **NEWS** 🚨: Docker installer is now available [here](https://github.com/OPT4SMART/crazychoir/tree/master/docker)!

 ## Examples
-In order to check the installation and start to use **CrazyChoir**, you can run
+To check the installation and start to use **CrazyChoir**, you can run

 ```
 ros2 launch crazychoir_examples formation_webots.launch.py